 Nina is the Bureau Chief for WSJ’s CFO Journal, covering corporate finance in New York.
-She reports on U.S. companies and their finances, including capital expenditures, cash management, debt, executive recruitment trends, M&A and taxes.
+She reports on U.S. companies and their finances, including capital expenditures, cash management, fundraising, M&A and taxes.
 She also writes about the impact of the coronavirus pandemic on corporate balance sheets.

 Nina relocated to the U.S. in July 2019 after three years with WSJ in London, during which she covered corporate finance at British and European companies.
 Prior to her time with WSJ, she worked as a U.K. Business and Finance Correspondent for German media group Welt in London and as a reporter in Shanghai, China.

 PayPal is looking to expand its lucrative business of enabling customers to pay merchants with crypto assets, but doesn’t yet plan to invest in these assets.

 Puma SE made a company veteran its next chief financial officer as the German sportswear maker looks to benefit from a reopening of the economy in some parts of the world.

 Clorox’s decision to break out adjusted EPS has drawn the ire of some analysts who criticized the change as potentially misleading.

 Discovery’s finance chief is watching metrics old and new as he tracks the company’s shift from linear television toward streaming.

 Pinterest’s finance chief plans to spend more money on marketing to offset a potential slowdown in activity on its image-sharing platform as the U.S. economy reopens.